DennisAXu/About/README.md

 ************ @Derin or @Ryan, please fill this part in ************

 1. Clone `HeliosPlugin`from our Github https://github.com/HeliosOrg/HeliosPlugin into your `Plugins` folder inside your UE4 project folder.
-2. Make a copy of your `input.json` file and move it from the `HeliosServer` folder into the `HeliosPlugin` folder.
+2. Make a copy of your `input.json` file and move it from the `HeliosServer` folder into the `HeliosPlugin` folder. __NOTE: If you change the server url at any point, you MUST swap out the old nodes.__
 3. Add an empty C++ class to your UE4 project.
 File > New C++ Class.
 Choose None as your parent class.
 This adds a number of files and folders to your project folder.
 4. Open the `Source` folder in your project.
 Then open the folder titled with your project name, in our case this folder is called `HeliosFinal`.
 Open up the file with `Build.cs` in its name, i.e. for us this is `HeliosFinal.Build.cs`.
 Inside this file, add `"SimpleDataIntegration"` to the following line: `PrivateDependencyModuleNames.AddRange(new string[] { "SimpleDataIntegration" });`
 5. Open `DefaultEngine.ino` in the project's `Config` folder and add to the `[Plugins]` section like so: